mishelashala/intro-to-ddd/003-strategic-design.md

 In order for development to have a strategic plan, first we must have a realistic plan and a deep understanding of the problem.
 The map not only helps us documenting the contexts and relationships, but it also forces us to think in teams of a realistic design.

+### Partnership Teams

+Often in softare projects mutually dependent teams emerge.
+When this happens forge a partnertship within teams in order to ease development and to make sure both succeed.

+This partnership will require the creation of processes to coordinate planing, development, management and integration between the teams.
+Both projects must accomodate the needs of the other in all the phases previously mentioned.

+Teams in a partnership don't need to know all the internal details of each other.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)